nextstrain/translations/narratives/translations_ncov_sit-rep_pl_2020-05-08.md

 <!-- This is left-side text -->
 # [Powtarzające się introdukcje do Malezji](https://nextstrain.org/ncov/asia/2020-05-08?f_country=Malaysia&d=tree,map&r=division)

 W Nextstrain dysponujemy 14 sekwencjami z Malezji, próbkowanymi pomiędzy późnym styczniem a późnym marcem.
 Te sekwencje grupują się w kilka różnych kladów, a każdy z nich krążył głównie w innych krajach azjatyckich.
-To sugeruje, że doszło do wielokrotnych introdukcji z regionów w pobliżu Malezję.
+To sugeruje, że doszło do wielokrotnych introdukcji z pobliskich regionów do Malezji.

 <!-- We have 14 sequences from Malaysia on Nextstrain, sampled between late January and late March.
 These sequences group with several different clades, each of which was circulating mostly in other Asian countries.
 This suggests that there have been multiple introductions from the surrounding region into Malaysia. -->